 India may need or want a feminism that is pristine, infallible and morally untouchable – but this is the one its got – like it or not, this is the one, as represented by Kangana Ranaut, that, for now, truly fulfils the description of ‘feminism’ as we know it.

 WHAT WOULD YOU HAVE HER DO?
 (SEEKING SOLUTION-BASED OPTIONS ONLY, THANKS 🙂 )

 Kangana Ranaut’s politics can be problematic.
-She skews right, which too, in itself, may not be a problem, were it not for our incumbent, fifty-shades-of-fascist governance having used its tenure, thus far, to absolutely wreck and destroy the India we knew of the soaring GDPs and bright hopes for a good future. ( * And now look at us, here we are, a neocolonial, vassal state, kowtowing to billionaire globalists to do as they choose with our [allegedly] sovereign policy making, and we made no more than minions, regional proxy for America in a cold war with China.
+She skews right, which too, in itself, would not be a problem in a free-choice democracy were it not for our incumbent, fifty-shades-of-fascist governance having used its tenure, thus far, to absolutely wreck and destroy the India we knew of the soaring GDPs and bright hopes for a good future. ( * And now look at us, here we are, a neocolonial, vassal state, kowtowing to billionaire globalists to do as they choose with our [allegedly] sovereign policy making, and we made no more than minions, a regional proxy for America in a cold war with China.
 Yeeesh.
 How did all this happen?
 How did we get here?!
 More importantly, how do we get TF out?!)